-- Centre Panel The Circuit.
-Driven by lust, men on all kinds of mounts are corralling a group of women.
+- The central panel gives rise to the name of the work and its skyline and central pool are similar to the left panel.
+Many of the figures in the central panel appear to be enjoying themselves.
+The enjoyment though is only temporary as it will lead to damnation and hell.
+Note that there are no children or old people leading one critic to suggest it represents utopia, a garden of paradise as it might have been if Adam and Eve had not eaten the forbidden fruit. - The Circuit.
+In the centre, driven by lust, men on all kinds of mounts are corralling a group of women.
 The men are seated on horses, camels, unicorns, boars and other animals.
 They are carrying fruits, eggs and birds, perhaps intended as gifts for the women who are bathing in the pool in the centre of the scene.
 Blinded by love and lust, the men appear to have lost control completely.
+They have no reins to control their mounts.
+As St. Augustine wrote 'Let [man] control lust, let him hold the reins and not be carried away.'
 Their mounts represent vice and deadly sins such as lust, gluttony and pride.
+The unicorn (right) stands for pride in heresy, the bear (next left) for the body without faith and the ox (centre) for maddened lust.
 The women don't look particularly distressed.
 Is it maybe because their attraction gives them a hold on these men?
-This circuit refers to various mediaeval customs, such as fertility rituals, 'Morris dances with several men dancing around a single woman, and dancing around the May tree.
-At the same time we see men indulge in unbridled lust which will certainly lead them to hell, as is depicted in the right-hand panel. - Al - Birds.
+This circuit refers to various mediaeval customs, such as fertility rituals, Morris dancing with several men dancing around a single woman, and dancing around the May tree.
+At the same time we see men indulge in unbridled lust which will certainly lead them to hell, as is depicted in the right-hand panel. - The four rivers may indicate the four points of the compass. - Fruit.
+Many of the figures are holding oversize fruit.
+The cherry was a symbol of pride and the strawberry was regarded as over indulgent and so liable to corrupt through excessive sensual pleasure.
+This was deduced from the contemporary saying: "Don't eat cherries with great lords-they'll throw the pits in your face."

+- Birds.
 The owl is not the only bird that fulfils a key role in the triptych.
 Here we see a huge assembly of oversized birds with people riding them.
 We recognise bird species such as the green woodpecker, the hoopoe, the robin and the duck.
 The birds could also be taken as a double entendre.
-As well as being an obsolete plural form, the Dutch word 'vogelen' (vogel = bird) could refer to having sexual intercourse.
+As well as being an obsolete plural form, the Dutch word 'vogelen' (vogel = bird) could refer to having sexual intercourse. - Mountain of heresy.
+At the top left is a pink structure that could represent the mountain of heresy which is about to fall as it is held together by glass. - Flying figures.
+At the very top left is a man holding the tree of life riding on a sea eagle.
+It has been suggested this represents the extinction of the duality of the sexes and the figure is half way between heaven and the Earth.
+To the right a knight on a fish has a dolphin tail that curves back to his hand suggesting a common symbol of eternity, a snake biting its own tail.